alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - The RDS configuration will now start, this will take around 10 minutes to complete, the session servers will reboot during the process.

+#### Perform manual configuration steps

+- Connect to the **RDS Gateway** via Remote Desktop client over the DSG VPN connection

+- Login with domain user `<dsg-domain>\atiadmin` and the **DSG DC** admin password from the `dsg<dsg-id>-dc-admin-password` secret from the SHM KeyVault (all DSG Windows servers use the same admin credentials)

-- Once complete open Server Manager, right click on "All Servers" and select "Add Servers"
+open Server Manager, right click on "All Servers" and select "Add Servers"

   ![Add RDS session servers to collection - Step 1](images/media/image14.png)